 Who should apply?

 Year one (M1) of the Master’s in Materials Science and Engineering is open to students with a Bachelor of Science degree.

 Year two (M2) of the Master’s in Materials Science and Engineering is open to students who have completed an M1 year in science and to students who have successfully completed their 2nd year of engineering.

 This program is for students interested in a career in academia or the industrial sector, which most often requires a subsequent PhD.

 Dual degree: Available (dual curriculum possible for student engineers at CHIMIE ParisTech and ESPCI Paris)

-- Students can choose from 3 tracks: Materials Design and Innovation, Mechanics of Materials for Engineering and Structural Integrity (MAGIS), Physical Mechanics, Microfluidics.
+- 3 tracks proposed in Master 2: Materials of the future - Design and Engineering (MADI) ; Mechanics of Materials for Engineering and Structural Integrity (MAGIS) ; Microfluidics.

 - Cross-disciplinarity: The proposed approach is by nature cross-disciplinary (chemistry, physical chemistry, physics, mechanics), multi-level (from molecules and crystal structures to objects), and applies to different sets of materials (metal alloys, polymers, oxides, ceramics, biomaterials, etc.).